Credit Suisse AT1 Bondholder Group Action Overview

 How much will it cost to be part of the bondholder action?

 The benefit for Bondholders is that Omni Bridgeway is offering a funding arrangement so that Bondholders have no “out-of-pocket” costs in the group action.
-The group action will be run on a “no success, no fee” basis in accordance with the terms of a funding agreement between Omni Bridgeway and the Bondholders.
+The group action will be run on a “no success, no fee” basis in accordance with the terms of a legal finance agreement between Omni Bridgeway and the Bondholders.
 This means:

 • If the claim is successful, Omni Bridgeway will be entitled to a portion of the compensation that Switzerland is ordered to pay by the arbitral tribunal.